stjepangolemac/txs/README.md

 - Only deposits can create new accounts if the client is unknown
 - Withdrawals, disputes, resolves, and chargebacks to a nonexistent account don't change the system state, but won't error (maybe they should for logging purposes?)
 - You can only dispute a deposit (disputing a withdrawal would invent money when it's already gone, maybe that is okay?)
-- Dispute can push the account balance into negative (I suppose that's the risk a company needs to take, not sure)
+- Dispute can push the available account balance into negative (I suppose that's the risk a company needs to take, not sure)
 - Resolves and chargebacks will fail if there is not enough held funds (this probably means there's a bug in the system)

 # Potential improvements